 Robo advisors are an easy way for you to engage in automated investing without having to make an appointment to see a person at your bank.
 Not all robo financial advisors are made equal, however.
 Choose wisely based on your desired features and knowledge about the financial world and online investment sites.
 Here is a look at the best robo advisors to help you make the right decision.

 Getting started with Ally Invest is quick and easy.
 Simply go onto the company website, fill out an online form and wait for an approval.
 Most new accounts are approved within a few minutes.
 Once you have an account opened, you need to fund your account and select your investments.
-If you want a managed portfolio, you will need to invest a minimum of $2,500.
-For self-managed investing, you can invest as much or as little as you like, and the transaction fee for stock trades is only $4.95.
+If you want a managed portfolio, you will need to invest a minimum of $100.

 When shopping for a robo advisor to handle your investing, most platforms don’t offer much self-management.
 They let you select some basic parameters, and then the platform handles the actual investments.
-With Ally Invest, you can do both.
-You can self-manage your funds and participate in a managed account.
+With Ally Invest, you have the option of having a self-managed account.
 That allows you to quickly see what investment strategy is doing the best in current market conditions.

 You’ll likely see a lot of positive reviews of Ally Invest, though you might not see as much about its managed account services.
 For many, Ally Invest is all about self-management, and it offers that service at a price that really can’t be beat.
-Even the managed services are priced competitively, but it is the industry leading $4.95 per trade and low caps on mutual funds that really make Ally Invest an industry price leader.
-Here is our own full Ally Invest review.
+Even the managed services are priced competitively.

 If you want to start working on financial freedom, planning for your retirement or building your personal wealth, Ally Invest is a great place to get started.
 You can build a portfolio at relatively low cost, and as you grow your investment pool, eventually switch to a managed account.
 With Ally Invest, you can be as hands on or off as you like, so if you want more options when it comes to investing, Ally Invest should definitely make your list as a robo financial advisor.